 Patients with IBS experience excessive flatulence, abdominal distention, and bloating.
 During normal peristalsis, the intestinal walls smoothly coordinate contractions to move digested food through the intestinal tract.
-During IBS, intestinal contractions may be stronger and longer than normal.
-This causes increased bloating in the abdomen and is released as flatulence.
+During IBS, intestinal contractions may be stronger and longer than normal, causing increased bloating in the abdomen, released as flatulence.

-The patient with IBS may feel like they haven't completely emptied their colon after a bowel movement.
-The constant alterations between hard stools during constipation and looser stools with diarrhea may affect their sensation of defecation.
+Patients with IBS may feel like they haven't completely emptied their colon after a bowel movement.
+The constant alterations between hard stools during constipation and stools that are more loose with diarrhea may affect their sensation of defecation.

 Certain food intolerances are often reported by patients with IBS.
 Chemicals that may exacerbate symptoms of IBS include fructans found in wheat, galactans, lactose, fructose, sorbitol, and xylitol.
 Consuming certain types of food may trigger changes in bowel patterns.
 Other foods that may exacerbate symptoms include chocolate, fat, spices, fruit, dairy, and carbonated beverages.

 Since there are no accurate tests to identify IBS, obtaining a thorough history and physical examination of the patient is critical to initiate supportive therapy to help relieve symptoms.
 Assess the patient's symptoms, past health history, current medications, family history, and diet history.
-To rule out other conditions, diagnostic tests for colorectal cancer, inflammatory bowel disease (IBD), endometriosis, and malabsorption disorders are performed.
+To rule out other conditions, perform diagnostic tests for colorectal cancer, inflammatory bowel disease (IBD), endometriosis, and malabsorption disorders.

 *Average video play time: 2-3 minutes